tomdale/rfcs/text/0000-tracked-properties.md

 Decorator support in Ember is crucial for the release of Ember Octane.
 Native classes are not usable without decorators, and they are a major part of the next edition.
-That said, decorators are still a stage 2 proposal in TC39, and merging support for them before stage 3 would be a significant risk.
+That said, decorators are still a stage 2 proposal in TC39, and merging support for them before stage 3 represents a risk.

 This RFC is being made now so that we can get early discussion out of the way, and agree on the general parameters of the `@tracked` decorator in Ember.